 Writing this blog post I actually explored many of the used integrations in more detail.
 I know this is quite some number of integrations which we are using.
 You might find one or another helpful for your web team.

-Let me know in the comments about your favourite Slack integrations!
+Let me know in the comments about your favorite Slack integrations!

 PS: Also make sure to check out our blog post on how to manage project communication with Slack.